On The Table History

 May 8, 2018

 On the Table 2018 marked its fifth year by engaging thousands of citizens in conversations – including Helene D. Gayle, who had been named president and CEO of The Chicago Community Trust the prior fall.
-For the third and final year of the Acting Up awards, more than $150,000 was awarded to 37 organizations and individuals to support their action in communities across metropolitan Chicago.
+For the third of the Acting Up awards, more than $150,000 was awarded to 37 organizations and individuals to support their action in communities across metropolitan Chicago.

 On the Table 2019